BLOG

 Life can get very serious, very fast when a child is diagnosed with a life-changing illness or injury.
 And sometimes what your friend really needs is a break!
 Offer to take her to do something fun, like get a pedicure, go shopping, or grab coffee.
 And be sure to talk about things other than their child’s medical needs.

 Or if time is an issue, you can drop off something to help them relax and practice self-care.
 It could be a book or magazine, supplies for a favorite hobby, or even a silly toy.
-You can also gift non-material things, like a podcast or music playlist, a customized streaming watch list, or even funds for their favorite mobile game.
-Then follow up to make sure they actually use it, and don’t, as is often the case, put their needs absolutely last.
+You can also gift non-material things, like a podcast or music playlist, a customized streaming watchlist, or even funds for their favorite mobile game.
+Then follow up to make sure they actually use it, and don’t, as is often the case, ignore their own needs.

 10. A Listening Ear